 “But veterinarians have only recently become aware of this new change to many of the same pediatric drugs we’ve been prescribing for years.
 I nearly poisoned one of my patients last week after the pharmacist called to ask whether I might prefer a pediatric elixir format of Pfizer’s Neurontin since the smaller doses weren’t available in a capsule.
 Luckily I’d just read an advisory and knew to ask.
 But still … she might have died!”

 Mouthwash for Dogs?

-It’s difficult to believe, but xylitol is also in a mouthwash for pets.
+It’s difficult to believe, but xylitol is also in mouthwash for pets.
 Aquadent marketed for canine oral care is mixed in their drinking water to provide antibacterial benefits.
-Frankly, I’d much rather have the bacteria.
-The bottle contains 2.5 grams of xylitol as well in small packets, enough to kill a dog.
-The problem with this product is that a dog could find the bottle and chew it up, drinking the undiluted product could easily be poisoned.
+Frankly, I’d much rather have the bacteria because the bottle formula contains 2.5 grams of xylitol as well in small packets – enough to kill a dog.

 Xylitol even is impregnated in fabric for a “cooling” effect.
-Ask a veterinarian whether a dog could be harmed by eating xylitol-containing fabric, not even veterinary toxicologists can answer that one.
+Ask a veterinarian whether a dog could be harmed by chewing a xylitol-containing bed and not even veterinary toxicologists can answer that one.
 With the number of products containing xylitol growing, as is the number of poisoning cases, if you have a dog, it would be wise to read the ingredient list of items in your home.